+Form A

-Form A OFFICIAL STUDENT COMPLAINT
+OFFICIAL STUDENT COMPLAINT

 What kind of complaint a re you addressing?
 Academic Non-Academic

-Please check one: Student_Parent VisitorProspectiveStudent
+Please check one: Student Parent Visitor Prospective Student

-Name Student Number (if applicable)
+Name (if applicable) Student Numbe r

 Address

-City State ZIP
+City S State ZIP

-Cell ()E-mail
+Cell ( ) E-n nail

 Please check which type of complaint:

-INFORMAL COMPLAINT The Informal Grievance is where a student complaint should be resolved by filing a Student Grievance form (Informal Complaint) on an informal basis.
-The Student Grievance Form should be filed with his or her instructor, department chair, campus director, and/or the appropriate dean.
+l Complaint) on an i nformal basis.
+The Student Grie lent complaint should be resolved by filing a Student evance Form should be filed with his or her instructor,

-Description of Complaint, including Name(s) or Office(s)
+Description of Complaint, , including Name(s) or Office(s)

 Informal Findings

-Student SignatureDate
+Student Signature Dat e

-Official SignatureDate
+Official Signature Da te

-Where this process does not result in a resolution of the grievance, the student may proceed to the Formal Grievance procedure.
+Where this process does procedure. not result in a re solution of th e grievance, the student may proceed to the Formal Grievance

-FORMAL COMPLAINT The Formal Grievance is filed when a student cannot resolve his or her complaint informally.
-The student must file a Student Grievance Form (Formal Complaint) in the office of the appropriate dean.
+dent cannot resolve his or her complaint informally. office of the appropriate dean.

-What are you requesting that this office do to assist you?
+What are you requesting the hat this office do to a assist you?

-Student Signature Date
+Student Signature Dat e

-Official SignatureDate
+- te

-Return the completed and signed form to the campus director or dean on your campus.
-Revised August 2015
+Return the completed and signed form to the c ampus director or dean on your c Revised August 2015